kugendran-naidoo/QTopoQA/qtdaqa/Questions.md

 General Questions
 - PhD defence
+what is the full workflow of the code?

+Workflow Overview (Plain Language)

+Start with a folder of protein structures (.pdb or .cif files).
+For each protein, the script extracts three sets of features, storing them in a workspace:
+Interface features capture which residues are close across different chains.
+Topological features describe the 3D “shape” of the interface residues via persistent homology.
+Node features assemble per-residue descriptors (DSSP, one-hot encodings, etc.).
+Everything is written to disk so that downstream tools (like write_pt_file.py) can assemble a PyTorch Geometric graph object for machine learning.

+Workflow (Detailed Mapping to Code)

+Argument parsing & setup (graph_builder2.py:520-577).
+Mandatory folders: input structures (--dataset-dir), scratch space (--work-dir), output graph folder (--graph-dir), log area (--log-dir).
+The script sets deterministic options (e.g., PYTHONHASHSEED=0) so runs are reproducible (graph_builder2.py:94).
+Environment validation (graph_builder2.py:549-620).
+Checks permissions and empties work_dir/graph_dir.
+Builds a map from residue names to PDB files (graph_builder2.py:560-618).

+Interface extraction (called where the log says “Beginning interface residue extraction”; actual worker is process_pdb_file in lib/new_calculate_interface.py:39-94).
+Uses the legacy topoqa/src/get_interface.py to find residues whose C-alpha atoms are within the default 10Å threshold of another chain.
+Results are rounded and sorted deterministically (graph_builder2.py:116-158) and saved as <model>.interface.txt.

+Topological features (graph_builder2.py:713-814).
+For each interface file, persistent homology is computed via new_topological_features.py, producing <model>.topology.csv.
+Logs record successes/failures per model.
+Node features (graph_builder2.py:822-912).
+node_fea_df.py (the same module used by inference) combines DSSP secondary-structure info, solvent accessibility, amino-acid one-hot encodings, and the persistent-homology columns from the previous step.
+Output is <model>.csv under node_features/.

+Packaging
+graph_builder2.py stops after producing the CSVs; graph_dir remains empty (“graph-only builder”).
+Graph assembly happens later via write_pt_file.py, which stages the three files and calls topoqa/src/graph.py:create_graph to make <model>.pt.

+Simple Trace with a Concrete PDB
+Imagine a toy structure with two chains, A and B, each with three residues.

+Input: toy_complex.pdb with residues A1, A2, A3 and B1, B2, B3.
+Interface step:
+Finds that A2, A3 are within 8–10Å of B1, B2.
+toy_complex.interface.txt might contain:
+c<A>r<2>R<LYS>  10.53  14.22   9.47
+c<A>r<3>R<ASP>   8.11  12.08  11.60
+c<B>r<1>R<SER>   8.77  17.15  12.00
+c<B>r<2>R<GLU>  10.55  16.93  14.40
+Topological step:
+Uses these four residues as anchor points to build persistence diagrams for different atom sets and neighbour distances.
+Outputs columns like f0_C_sum, f1_CN_mean, etc. in toy_complex.topology.csv.

+Node step (staged copy of interface/topology inside temporary folders):
+Runs DSSP to compute secondary structure and solvent accessibility for each residue.
+Aligns with the interface IDs and combines features into toy_complex.csv (127 rows became 4 rows in this toy example).
+Columns include ID, rasa, phi, psi, SS8_*, AA_*, followed by persistent-homology features.

+Graph assembly (when write_pt_file.py is invoked later):
+Copies the three files into a temporary directory, calls create_graph, which:
+Loads the node CSV (PyTorch tensor x of shape [num_nodes, num_features]).
+Calculates pairwise edges: for every interface residue pair within cutoff, adds an entry to edge_index (shape [2, num_edges]).
+Stores per-edge descriptors in edge_attr (num_edges × 11 in the default config).
+Saves a torch_geometric.data.Data object (Data(x, edge_index, edge_attr)) to <model>.pt.
+Later scripts load the graph with torch.load('...pt') to feed GNN models.

+Prompt for Visualizing the Resulting Graph
+When asking ChatGPT (or another visual tool) to sketch the graph, provide coordinates/order:

+“Please draw a simple bipartite graph showing residue nodes from chain A and chain B in `toy_complex`.
+Place A2 (LYS) and A3 (ASP) on the left, B1 (SER) and B2 (GLU) on the right.
+Connect nodes that are within 10 Å: A2–B1, A2–B2, A3–B1, A3–B2.
+Label each node with its residue name and chain.”

+For larger real datasets, include (1) list of residues with chain labels; (2) edges defined by interface proximity; (3) optional feature annotations (e.g., solvent accessibility).
+This lets the assistant generate an accurate GNN-style visualization.

 Why train/predict with DockQ over CAPRI scores?
 What is the weaknesses associated with CPU vs GPU resource training ?